mafalb/ansible-collection-ansible/README.md

 ## role: mafalb.ansible.molecule

-Role for installing molecule.
+Role for installing Molecule.
 Molecule helps with testing ansible roles or collections.
 Use it local or with CI.

-Molecule installs into a virtualenv without site packages, so there are minimal changes necessary on your system.
+Molecule installs via pip into a virtualenv without site packages.

 ### Basic Usage